tpalczew/HideFaces/README.md

 This project was developed and tested on AWS E2 instance using Deep Learning AMI (Ubuntu) Version 15.0 (ami-0b43cec40e1390f34) using python3.
-The pip freez for this specific setting can be found [here](https://github.com/tpalczew/HideFaces/blob/master/static/aws-e2-requirements.txt).
+The pip freeze for this specific setting can be found [here](https://github.com/tpalczew/HideFaces/blob/master/static/aws-e2-requirements.txt).

 - All tests are placed in the HideFaces/tests/ directory.
 The tests.py script runs all tests:
 ```